VarunDTU/VarunDTU/README.md

 <h1 align="center">Hi 👋, I'm Varun</h1>
 <h3 align="center">A Software developer</h3>

-- 👨‍💻 All of my projects are available at my [Website](https://varundtu.github.io/)
+- 👨‍💻 All of my projects are available at my [Website](https://varundtu.github.io/) (building a lot of new stuff will update soon)

 - 📫 How to reach me **varun.py10@gmail.com**